izeigerman/akkeeper/README.md

       }
     }
   ]
-  # The list of instances that will be launched initially.
-  instances = [
-    {
-      # The name of the container that should be launched.
-      name = "myContainer"
-      # The number of instances.
-      quantity = 1
-    }
-  ]
 }
 ```
 Make sure your `HADOOP_CONF_DIR` and `YARN_CONF_DIR` environment variables point to the directory where the Hadoop configuration files are stored.
 Also `ZK_QUORUM` variable should contain a comma-separated list of ZooKeeper servers.